rickosborne/cascades/md/10-1-5-weather.md

 # Weather

 Pamela and I spent the entirety of the storm spinning up and down in opposition to the weather.
-The flight would smooth out and we would get more and more agitated, resolved to do something, anything.
+The flight would smooth out, and we would get more and more agitated, resolved to do something, anything.
 The shaking and dips would resume, keeping us in our seats and giving us time to talk through how little we could do.

 And what could we do, really?

-We could have the pilots land the airplane at the nearest airport so we could get the woman to a hospital.
+We could have the pilots land the airplane at the nearest airport, and we could get the woman to a hospital.
 But landing in this kind of weather might be riskier than just continuing on.
 Aside from that, we didn't know anything about the woman's situation.
 She could be on the way to a specialist in Miami.